Aminos Powder

 As we get older, our bodies undergo numerous changes, one of the most common and significant being the loss of muscle mass.
 This can start are early as your 30s and speeds up with increasing age.

-One of the main problems sarcopenia brings is the increased risk of falls and fractures.
+One of the main problems muscle loss brings is the increased risk of falls and fractures.
 Falls can lead to serious injuries, such as hip fractures, which can have a significant impact on quality of life and independence.

 Another major problem associated with muscle loss is the impairment of physical function and the ability to simply move around independently.